 Since 1991, the Vodafone Foundation has invested into positive social change in the 27 communities in which Vodafone operates.
 In Aotearoa New Zealand, we’ve been working since 2002 and invested more than $27m in our local communities.
-Read our latest annual report to learn more about the first year of our new strategy and our 2017-18 journey.
+Read our latest annual report to learn more about our 2018-19 journey.

 Making philanthropy more powerful